milonmaze/privacy-terms-observatory/www.amazon.com/gp/help/customer/display.html?nodeId=202185560.md

 Legal & Compliance
 Inactive Child Profile Data Deletion
 Children's Privacy Disclosure
-Fire Phone Terms
+Learn How We Use Alexa Geolocation Data and How to Delete It Fire Phone Terms
 Ring Terms of Service
 Alexa Shopping List Savings Program